ConceptaNjolima/MyTNTResources/Week 2/[ENG2.6]Branching, merging, and merge conflicts.md

 1. Together we're going to create a whole bunch of merge conflicts.
 2. Clone the NameandFavFood repository.
-3. Create a branch named using Source Tree "firstnameLastInitial", for example "MichaelS".
+3. Using Source Tree create a branch named "firstnameLastInitial", for example "MichaelS".
 4. Make a change adding your name, favorite food to the list.
 "Michael, soft pretzels".
 5. Commit the change to your branch.
 6. Make a pull request to push the changes.
 7. Merge the branch and resolve the merge conflicts.
-    * Be mindful not to delete other people's response
+    * Be mindful not to delete other people's response.
     * You may have to deal with merge conflicts more than once through this process.
-8. Delete your branch when you're done
+8. Delete your branch when you're done.

 ### Regroup and review (10 minutes)